-A nominal charge may be levied for off-campus courses in physical education such as bowling and golf.
+A nominal charge may be levied for off-campus courses in physical education.
 These charges will be paid by the student directly to the off-campus parties levying the charge.

 The cost of books, music, and other supplies will vary with the student's curriculum.
 In most cases the annual expense will be approximately \$1,200.00.